 What to Do Next

-Although some of them seem like innate qualities or even personality traits, you shouldn’t worry if they don’t come naturally to you.
+Although some of these seem like innate qualities or even personality traits, you shouldn’t worry if they don’t come naturally to you.
 Many of the above skills come from truly understanding yourself and your role.
 This will involve a lot of life experience, so you shouldn’t expect it all to happen at once.
 Even a meta-skill can be learned.
 Though it will take time and effort, once you have figured it out, you will be able to add to your hard and soft skills much more easily.